Mineral Resources Accounting through Inspections

 The MMCZ Inspectorate department was established in July 2010 to ensure the effective accounting of national mineral resources through sound inspectorate and monitoring strategies in line with the Corporation’s policies and control systems.

 Inspectors are appointed in terms of Section 3 of Statutory Instrument 109 of 1983.
 They are deployed at major mining houses to witness production, weighing, packaging and sealing of minerals.
 To augment this function, samples of minerals are collected from time to time and are sent for assaying to determine value of the product.
 For bulk cargo, weighbridges are used to verify weights.
-Mineral audit exercises are conducted from time to time and Inspectors focus on:-

 - The systems and procedures that relate to prevention of leakages

 - The maintenance of records relating to production, storage, movement, and sale of minerals.